 Barren to mother of a prophet of God

-Hannah is the first praying mother we are going to look at but her story actually began long before she was a mother.
+Hannah is the first mother who prayed in the Bible.
+We are going to look at her story which actually began long before she was a mother.

 Hannah wanted a baby but she was unable to get pregnant.
 In this time and culture, children were a symbol of success, favor, or status.

 She spent much time praying for the answer to her wish, her dream, and the fulfillment of her role as a wife.
 Year after year, she went to Shiloh with her husband and his other wife.
 Hannah prayed for a son, year after year, but her prayers hadn’t been answered.

 One year she went to the tabernacle to pray.
 Filled with sorrow, she wept bitterly.
 Priest Eli saw Hannah and accused her of being drunk.
 When she told him that she was heartbroken, he told her to go away and blessed her saying “Go in peace, and may the God is Israel grant you what you have asked of him.”
 1 Samuel 1:17

 Hannah promised God that if He would give her a son, she would give him back to God.
 When Samuel was born, Hannah kept her promise and raised him to follow God.
 When he was very young, she took him to the temple and presented him to Priest Eli to work under his direction.

 Hannah knew she only had a short time to raise Samuel, but she was filled with joy.
 The first part of her prayer speaks to this joy and gratefulness for God’s answer to her prayer.
 She was preparing to trust God with her children.